9th8/up-to-date-real-world-haskell/12-barcode-recognition.md

 ```
 ::::

-It\'s somewhat rare that we need to write generic list manipulation
+It's somewhat rare that we need to write generic list manipulation
 functions like this.
 Often, a glance through the `Data.List` module will
 find us a function that does exactly, or close enough to, what we need.